4zwazo/x-days-of-devops/log.md

 - Create a topic, Subscribe to a topic, and publish message to a topic
 - Playing around with ECS and SQS

 **Thoughts**: I had to spend a good chunk of time study SNS.
 It was a bit challenging getting the concept ingrained in my brain.
-As always go to the drawing board save the day.
+As always when the learniing got tough, go to the drawing board save the day.

 **Work & Resources**:
 ![SNS Notification](images/sns.jpg)